CounterpartyXCP/Documentation/Developers/micropayments.md

 between the payee recovering the payout and the payer recovering the change.

-Every time the payer wishes to transfer funds to the payee, the output amount of the transaction is increased.
-The payee then signs and shares it.
+Every time the payer wishes to transfer funds to the payee, the output amount of the transaction is increased and a new revoke secret hash (provided by the payee) is used.
+The payer then signs and shares it with the payee.

 To ensure the payer can recover the change without having to wait for the channel to expire, the payee must reveal the spend secret when spending the